 An investment in Alvopetro should be considered highly speculative due to the nature of its activities and the stage of its development.
 Investors should carefully consider the risk factors described below, together with all of the other information contained herein before making an investment decision with respect to the Company's Common Shares.
-If any of the following risks develop into actual events, its business, financial condition or results of operations could be materially adversely affected and investors could lose all or a portion of their investment.
+If any of the following risks develop into actual events, its business, financial condition or results of operations could be materially adversely affected, and investors could lose all or a portion of their investment.
+The risks discussed below are based on certain assumptions which later may prove to be incorrect or incomplete.
+Investors are encouraged to perform their own research with respect to our business, financial condition and prospects.